sde1000/till-boot/README.md

 squashfs image is loopback mounted, and an overlayfs is created to enable ramdisk-backed write to the image.
 The image is then started with the overlayfs as the root filesystem.

+# TODO / bugs for bookworm

+wayfire plugin to call seat::cursor::set_touchscreen_mode(true) on init?

+Fonts look a bit off — the baseline for the proportional font appears to be too high compared to the monospace font.
+This doesn't happen on bullseye.
+Entirely possible it's a bug in quicktill, though.